antmicro/sargraph/README.md

 # sargraph

-This is a simple python tool that uses sysstat (sar) to plot cpu and ram usage.
+This is a simple python tool that uses "sysstat" ("sar") and "gnuplot" to plot cpu and ram usage.

 Usage:
 ```
 $ python sargraph.py [session_name] [command] [arg]
 ```

-Background use (requires screen):
+Background use (requires "screen" tool):

 ```
 $ python sargraph.py chart start